WillEastbury/bedlam-digital/README.md

 You can buy box sets of the original core game and any of the three (as of March 2021) expansion packs at http://www.bedlamgame.com/, or you can download the cards for free.

-Or we are creating a digital version as promised to KC Lemson on a distant yammer thread, the idea is to be able to play this remotely as a team and have some fun during a virtual offsite !
+Or we are creating a digital version as promised to KC Lemson on a distant yammer? (now Viva Engage) thread, the idea is to be able to play this remotely as a team and have some fun during a virtual offsite !

 **How To Play (minimum 4 players)**
 1. Join a Virtual Lobby